 Income raised through training and consultancy will be used to fund GMPA’s core costs.
 We will endeavour to keep the cost of attending our training courses low.

-We are currently developing our offer to meet the needs of organisations across the VCSE, public and private sectors.
+We are currently developing our offer to meet the needs of organisations across the VCSE, public and private sectors as well as post graduate students.

 As well as open training courses, we are happy to discuss providing in-house training and consultancy to organisations requiring a bespoke package of support.
 This could be particularly useful for organisations with a number of staff who require knowledge in certain areas.